cipherwolf420/web-vulnerabilities-notes/stored-xss/README.md

 Each step is documented separately for clarity.

-📂 File Structure Explained
+## 📂 File Structure Explained

 stored-xss/
-├── README.md            # Overview and testing approach.
+├── README.md
-├── analysis.md          # Step-by-step investigation and reasoning.
+├── analysis.md
-└── proof-of-concept.md  # Payload execution and impact confirmation.
+└── proof-of-concept.md

-analysis.md
+### File Details

+- **README.md**
-Contains the detailed testing steps and observations made during analysis.
+  Overview of the stored XSS testing approach and methodology.

-proof-of-concept.md
+- **analysis.md**
+  Step-by-step investigation notes explaining how the issue was identified, tested, and classified as stored XSS.

+- **proof-of-concept.md**
-Demonstrates JavaScript execution and explains why the issue is exploitable.
+  Demonstrates JavaScript execution and explains why the issue is exploitable and impacts other users.